swetoast/Arch-Linux-ARM-Installer/README.md

 - Run the script as root.
 - Arch Linux system with `dialog`, `lsblk`, `sfdisk`, `mkfs.vfat`, `bsdtar`, `curl`, `arch-chroot`, `blkid`, `partprobe`, and `udevadm` installed.
-- Internet connection to download Arch Linux ARM and the kernel package.

 ## How to use